-(b) have not been carried out for bona fide commercial purposes;
+(b) have not been carried out for bona fide commercial purposes; [and]

-(c) have been carried out solely or mainly for the purposes of avoiding, postponing or reducing a liability for [any] payment;
+(c) have been carried out solely or mainly for the purposes of avoiding, postponing or reducing a liability for [any] payment.

-(d) the Secretary- General shall determine the liability for a [payment under this part] as if the avoidance, postponement or reduction of such liability had not been carried out by the Contractor and in accordance with this Part.
+[1. bis] The Secretary- General shall determine the liability for a [payment under this part] as if the avoidance, postponement or reduction of such liability had not been carried out by the Contractor and in accordance with this Part.

 2. The Secretary-General shall provide the Contractor with written notice of any proposed determination under paragraph 1 above.
 The Contractor may make written representations to the Secretary-General within 60 Days of the date of such written notice.
 The [Secretary-General] shall consider such representations and shall determine the liability for a royalty for the original or revised amount.

-[ [If the Contractor is not satisfied with the Secretary-General’s determination, the Contractor may request a review of that decision in writing and provide any further information the Contractor wishes the [Secretary-General] /[the Council] to consider.
-The [Commission and Finance Committee] / shall consider any such representations made by the Contractor at their respective next available meetings provided that the representations have been circulated at least 30 Days in advance of the respective meetings.
-The [Commission] shall then prepare its report and recommendations to the Council based on consultation with the Finance Committee.
+[2. bis [If the Contractor is not satisfied with the Secretary-General’s determination, the Contractor may request a review of that decision in writing and provide any further information the Contractor wishes the [Secretary-General] /[the Council] / [Economic and Planning Commission] to consider.
+The [Commission and Finance Committee] / [Economic and Planning Commission] shall consider any such representations made by the Contractor at their respective next available meetings provided that the representations have been circulated at least 30 Days in advance of the respective meetings.
+The [Commission] / [Economic and Planning Commission] shall then prepare its report and recommendations to the Council [based on consultation with the Finance Committee].
 The Council shall then re-consider and either affirm, revise, or revoke the decision made by the [Secretary-General].]

-[2.
-Alt.
-The Secretary-General shall provide the Contractor with written notice of any proposed determination under paragraph 1 above.
-The Contractor may make written representations to the Secretary-General within 60 Days of the date of such written notice.
-The [Secretary-General] shall consider such representations and shall determine the liability for a royalty for the original or revised amount.
-[If the Contractor is not satisfied with the Secretary-General’s determination, the Contractor may request a review of that decision in writing and provide any further information the Contractor wishes the [Secretary-General/the Council] to consider.
-The Commission and Finance Committee shall consider any such representations made by the Contractor at their respective next available meetings provided that the representations have been circulated at least 30 Days in advance of the respective meetings.
-The Commission shall then prepare its report and recommendations to the Council based on consultation with the Finance Committee.
-The Council shall then reconsider and either affirm, revise, or revoke the decision made by the [Secretary-General].

-2 bis.
-2 The Sponsoring State shall be informed at the beginning of any procedure potentially leading to a determination according to this regulation, and may provide written representations to the Secretary-General, the Council or the Finance Committee.
+[2 ter.
+The Sponsoring State shall be informed at the beginning of any procedure potentially leading to a determination according to this regulation, and may provide written representations to the Secretary-General, the Council or the Finance Committee.]

 3. The Contractor shall pay any such liability [under this Part] within 30 Days of the date of the determination made by the Secretary-General under paragraph 2.

 [4.
-If the Contractor is in [gross and persistent breach] [serious, persistent and willful violation] of any payment obligations in accordance with this Part, the Council [shall] [may] suspend or [terminate] the Exploitation Contract pursuant to regulation 103 of these Regulations and the Contactor’s company principals shall be barred from direct or indirect involvement with any Contractor or subcontractor operating in the Area for a period of [10] years].
+If the Contractor is in [serious, persistent and willful violation] of any payment obligations in accordance with this Part, the Council [may] suspend or [terminate] the Exploitation Contract pursuant to regulation 103 of these Regulations and the Contactor’s company principals shall be barred from direct or indirect involvement with any Contractor or subcontractor operating in the Area for a period [determined by the Authority commensurate to the violation] of [10] years].